-Basic Level Level 1 Level 2 Bronze, Pre-Silver Silver Pre-Gold, Gold & Championship At least 1 rotation At least 2 rotations in each of Different entry edge and different direction in one Twizzle. the two Twizzles. of rotation for the two Twizzles.
-AND At least 2 rotations in each Twizzle at least 1 Feature AND (Features must be held for 2 different Features one full revolution for Groups (Features must be held for two full A & B.) revolutions for Groups A & B.)
+Basic Level Level 1 Level 2 Level 3 Bronze, Pre-Silver Silver Pre-Gold Gold & Championship At least 1 rotation At least 2 rotations in Different entry edge Different entry edge in each of the two each of the two and different direction and different direction Twizzles.
+Twizzles. of rotation for the two of rotation for the two AND Twizzles.
+Twizzles. at least 1 Feature At least 2 rotations in At least 3 rotations in (Features must be held each Twizzle each Twizzle for one full revolution AND AND for Groups A & B.) 2 different Features 3 different Features (Features must be held (Features must be held for two full revolutions for three full revolutions for Groups A & B.) for Groups A & B.)